Stevie-Guy/Bash-User-Manager/README.md

 - All existent users can be found in `utilizatori.csv`.
 - The **Guest** account has limited access and the folder is deleted on logout.
 - Password for deleting users is '*admin*'.
 If you type '*back*' it brings you back to the menu.
-- After you logged into an account, use command `helpme` to see custom commands we created (and maybe create your own custom commands).
+- After you logged into an account, use command '*helpme*' to see custom commands we created (and maybe create your own custom commands).
 Also, you can use basic linux commands normally while logged in, as this simulates a terminal.
 - Don't delete files `history.txt` and `raport.txt`.